Aliases for TET3 Gene

 TET3 (Tet Methylcytosine Dioxygenase 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include methylcytosine dioxygenase activity.
 An important paralog of this gene is TET2.

 UniProtKB/Swiss-Prot for TET3 Gene